 (2) Design.
 All PWSFs should be designed in such a way to minimize the adverse visual impact on the community.
 This may include reducing the height and silhouette in order to create the least adverse visual impact.
-The minimum height necessary to provide the applicant carrier's designed service to the area should be utilized, as verified by an independent radio frequency
+The minimum height necessary to provide the applicant carrier's designed service to the area should be utilized, as verified by an independent radio frequency (RF) analysis.

-(RF) analysis.
 In general, a monopole tower or concealed tower is considered to have less visual impact than alternative tower designs.

 Alachua County has retained an independent radio frequency (RF) engineer as required by the ULDC for Tier 3 PWSF.
 The consulting engineer has stated that the proposed height is the minimum necessary to provide the applicant carrier's designed service area.
-Due to the proposed height of 265', the monopole design is infeasible.
-The alternative design is a self-support lattice tower.
-However, the proposed tower will not require guy wires.
+The proposed PWSF will use a monopole design to minimize the silhouette and adverse visual impact.